Lissy93/dashy/docs/deployment.md

 [![Deploy to Easypanel](https://i.ibb.co/ZNPwQX3/deploy-easypanel-button.png)](https://easypanel.io/docs/templates/dashy)

 [Easypanel](https://easypanel.io) it's a modern server control panel.
-You can use it to deploy Coral on your own server.
+You can use it to deploy Dashy on your own server.

 To run Dashy in PWD, use the following URL: